Leading Scholar Award

 - Forgot your login information?
 Give our office a call at 888-688-1885 or email email@example.com and we can look it up for you.
 The two applications are linked so it is important that you use the same login information.

-- A recommendation from a teacher or mentor is required.
+- A recommendation from a teacher or mentor is required and is due by October 14.
 During the Leading Scholar application process, you will be asked to provide an email address for the one person who can speak the best of your leadership and scholarly accomplishments.
 Be sure to have an email address for your teacher/mentor when you begin the application process.